NASA-AMMOS/MMGIS/documentation/pages/markdowns/JavaScript_API.md

 ### addEventListener(eventName, functionReference)

-This function adds a map event listener added using the MMGIS API.
-This function takes in one of the following events: `onPan`, `onZoom`, `onClick`.
+This function adds a map event or MMGIS action listener added using the MMGIS API.
+This function takes in one of the following events: `onPan`, `onZoom`, `onClick`, `toolChange`, `layerVisibilityChange`.
+The MMGIS action listener (`toolChange`, `layerVisibilityChange`) functions are called with an `event` parameter.

 #### Function parameters